 - a.
 The consultant will monitor actions by the state legislature and the state executive branch on all issues of concern to the county and attend meetings of public interest groups and state organizations regarding topics of interest to King County.
 As requested, the consultants may be required to assist with bill analysis software or applications used to solicit county department staff feedback on legislation.

 - b.
-The consultant will provide status reports to the King County Council's Director of Government Relations, the King County Executive's Director of Government Relations, and the Committee of the Whole - on relevant issues and prepare memoranda and other information as requested by the County.
+The consultant will provide status reports to the King County Council's Government Relations Team, the King County Executive's Government Relations Team, and the Committee of the Whole - on relevant issues and prepare memoranda and other information as requested by the County.
 This may include, but not be limited to, comprehensive weekly written reports as well as weekly and ad-hoc conference calls.

 - c.
-The consultant will consult with the King County Council's Director of Government Relations and the King County Executive's Director of Government Relations to identify the most effective means for assuring that the items on the adopted King County Legislative agenda are addressed by the Washington State Legislature.
+The consultant will consult with the King County Council's Government Relations Team and the King County Executive's Government Relations Team to identify the most effective means for assuring that the items on the adopted King County Legislative agenda are addressed by the Washington State Legislature.
 This may include, but not be limited to, weekly in-person meetings throughout legislative session as well as weekly and ad-hoc conference calls.

 - d.
 Issues Covered by Monitoring and Reporting:

 - General County Government

 - County Taxes and Revenue

 - Transportation & Infrastructure

 - Growth Management and Land Use

 - Water, Sewer, Solid & Hazardous Waste

 - Environmental Protections & Regulation

 - Criminal Justice & Corrections

 - Human Services

 - Public Health & Health Reform Implementation

 - Other issues as Assigned